 What is important for any person signing a contract, is that the person understands exactly what he or she is signing.
 Our South African law supports the stance that the person signing the contract read and understood the contents thereof.
 Therefore, it is critically important that before signing any contract, the contents thereof were read and are understood fully.
 If you do not understand what you are signing, it would be worthwhile obtaining advice on the contents and ensuring that your rights are adequately protected and that the contract you wish to sign is not unilaterally favourable.

 Litigation based on Contracts

+In certain circumstances, parties may even choose to refer the matter to arbitration in such of a disagreement in an attempt to case to save costs.
 The Court or arbitrator will then consider the agreement and make a ruling that will be binding on both parties.